 To enable access to the custom assembly when executing a scheduled task, copy the assembly to the folder containing the Report Server Windows Service.
 The default path is C:\Program Files (x86)\Progress\Telerik Report Server\Services.

 Declare the assembly in the configuration files of the Web Application (\Telerik Report Server\Telerik.ReportServer.Web\Web.config) and Windows Service (\Telerik Report Server\Services\Telerik.ReportServer.ServiceAgent.exe.config) according to the instructions in the Configuration section.
+In case the Report Server uses the 32-bit version of Service Agent, the configuration file that needs to be modified would be Telerik.ReportServer.ServiceAgent.x86.exe.config.

 When Report Server is upgraded to a newer version the Web.config and Telerik.ReportServer.ServiceAgent.exe.config files will be overwritten and any changes applied to them will be lost.
 It is recommended to perform a file backup before upgrading.